-Kate Dufty, a Queenslanders with Disability Network (QDN) 2021 Emerging Leader Graduate, was awarded the 2026 Gladstone Region Australia Day Award for Community Volunteer, recognising her significant contributions to the Gladstone Community through her volunteer work.
+Kate Dufty, a Queenslanders with Disability Network (QDN) 2021 Emerging Leader Graduate, was recognised for her substantial impact on the Gladstone community through her volunteer work….

 Daisy Walton, a proud Kunja/Mithaka woman, has generously donated her art piece to QDN to be used as a design for the Longreach Gidgee Yarning Circle.
 Daisy describes the piece as a “representation of the group”….